Convert Standard Gravities to Feet per second squared

 When do you need to convert between Standard Gravities and Feet per second squared?

-An imperial unit of acceleration, equal to a velocity change of one foot per second, each second (about 0.
+An imperial unit of acceleration equal to ≈ 0.
 Standard Gravity and Foot per second squared are both acceleration units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.